-There are many who think that either a person has a personality for generating business or not.
+There are many people who think that a person either has a personality for generating business or not.
 The reality is, you don’t have to be born with it.
 There are certain skills that successful business development professionals practice on a regular basis.
 These skills can be acquired by anyone who is willing to put in the effort to ensure their business development success.

 Constantly Improve Interpersonal Skills